ohlai/obsidian-gym-log/README.md

 4. Configure the macros by pressing "Configure"
 5. Select a "User Script" corresponding to the macro you are configuring
 <img width="184" alt="image" src="https://user-images.githubusercontent.com/1998726/212767899-0a338728-4d6e-4efb-ab02-0e663bcc42c9.png">
-6. Press "Add"
+6. Press "Add".
 Make sure you do this for both macros you created in #3
 7. Back out to QuickAdd settings
 8. Add two new "choices" of "Macro" type.
 <img width="376" alt="image" src="https://user-images.githubusercontent.com/1998726/212768331-86bb9ef7-5049-4f1b-aba4-a69f2917bc47.png">